bbgit/bbgit.github.io/README.md

-### Conditions as of May 4, 2025 at 8:08:43 AM CDT
+### Conditions as of May 4, 2025 at 8:14:02 AM CDT

 Temperature: 53.10 &deg;F

 Feels like: 53.10 &deg;F

-Humidity: 97%
+Humidity: 94%

-Wind Direction: S
+Wind Direction: E

-Windspeed: 0.0 mph
+Windspeed: 0.4 mph

-Wind Gust: 0.0 mph
+Wind Gust: 1.6 mph

 ---